-Buttons to set the function of the fader bargraph are available on this screen in addition to those on the Functions panel.
+Buttons to set the function of the fader bargraph are also available on this screen.

 CHANNEL COPY

 Nine sections of a channel or ALL together can be copied to another channel or channels using the Functions panel or User-Copy screen.